dnegometyanov/rock-paper-scissors/README.md

 2) No framework dependencies, except composer for autoloading and phpunit

 3) Game is configured via configs in src/config folder.
-Config name could be passed as parameter to console command.
+Config name could be passed as parameter to console command (see `Makefile` for usage examples).

 4) Key Services
      - `RulesService` - compares two moves and selects a winner of 2